You really can get good website hosting.

 WordPress or probably anything else most personal or small business websites would need can be installed on Microsoft IIS servers.
 (I’ve set up WordPress Multi-Site with domain mapping on IIS, for example.)
-It’s just everything for personal or small-business sites is harder on IIS than on Apache, since IIS is designed for large business needs, and Microsoft expects you to have taken the certification programs and know the high-power administration and design tools.
+It’s just that everything for personal or small-business sites or huge store sites is harder on IIS than on Apache, since IIS is designed for large corporation needs, and Microsoft expects you to have taken the certification programs and know the high-power administration and design tools.

 What’s harder on IIS, without those tools?
 Setup, administration, diagnosing problems, setting up site security, finding answers on the Internet to questions.
 Things like saying you’ve changed the name of a web page, saying a web page is deleted, adding email accounts, viewing site error logs, are all harder.
 Everything.

 There are questions with hosting on Apache servers where I’ve asked on Google and the first page gave the right answer on all the top 8 sites; same question for IIS servers I had to search for days, and piece the answer together — you are expected to have taken expensive courses on how to set up web sites on IIS servers, with tools meant for very large corporate web sites.

 Unless you have very strong business reasons to use IIS, such as your business provides Microsoft-language web site tools, keep away.